RFA has a distinguished board of directors who provide the organization with strategic guidance and fiscal oversight.

 Dr. Judith Rényi is widely known as a guest speaker and writer on education policy issues in Philadelphia and nationwide.
 She was appointed Executive Director of the reconstituted Mayor’s Commission on Literacy by then-Philadelphia Mayor Michael A. Nutter in January 2011, who charged her with focusing the work of the Commission on adult work-readiness for the City’s large, under-educated population.
 With support from the City of Philadelphia, private and corporate funders, Dr. Rényi has instituted systems to increase quality and access to adult literacy and ESL throughout the city.
 She established the Philadelphia Adult Literacy Alliance, bringing together all literacy and ESL providers, workforce development professionals, and other partners, for professional development, networking and advocacy.
 Dr. Rényi has also introduced the first-ever electronic registration and enrollment system for low literate adults in the U.S., and the first-ever cohort-based, interactive online courses are to pilot in early 2014.
 She was a trustee of the Community College of Philadelphia and a member of the Board of Directors of Philadelphia Works, Inc. Dr. Rényi has worked at the cutting edge of instructional technology for K-12 and higher education for more than 30 years, first as a Dean at New York University and later Rosemont College, founding Vice President of Academic Affairs and Partnerships for American College of Education, and President and CEO of The NEA Foundation for the Improvement of Education.
 She also worked in K-12 school reform as the founding Executive Director of what is now called The Philadelphia Education Fund and, on behalf of The Rockefeller Foundation, a national network of urban education reform projects.

-Jameel is the Director of Organizational Development at Day & Zimmermann (D&Z).
-In this role Jameel partner’s with D&Z’s Engineering, Construction, and Maintenance Group (ECM) and their Manufacturing Group (DZMG) in all aspects of Talent and Organizational Development.
+Jameel is the Associate Vice President, Diversity and Early Talent Development at Aramark.
+Prior to taking this role in 2019, he served as the Director of Organizational Development at Day & Zimmermann (D&Z) where he partnered with D&Z’s Engineering, Construction, and Maintenance Group (ECM) and their Manufacturing Group (DZMG) in all aspects of Talent and Organizational Development.
 Prior to his role with Day & Zimmermann, Jameel spent over 8 ½ years with the Aramark Corporation in a multitude of Talent Management and Human Resource roles.
 Those roles included the Director of Global Diversity and Inclusion, Leadership Development, Organizational Effectiveness, Organizational Development, and being an HR generalist in Aramark’s Sports and International groups.
 Jameel has his Master’s Degree in Organizational Leadership and Development from St. Joseph’s University and is a graduate from Temple University with a Bachelor in Business Administration focusing on Human Resource Management and Management Information Systems.
 He has obtained Human Resource certifications from Villanova University, his Professional in Human Resources Certification (PHR) from the Human Resource Certification Institute, and is a SHRM Certified Professional (SHRM-CP).
 Jameel serves as the President-elect for the Philadelphia Society for Human Resource Management, the board of People for People Inc., the Graduate Advisory Board for Peirce College, and the Advisory board for Jane Hires.
 Jameel has been recognized numerous times for his work in the Philadelphia and HR community including being nominated as an HR Rising Star of the Year in 2012 by the Delaware Valley HR Person of the Year Awards, receiving the HR Rising Star Award from Temple University in 2015, being named as one of Philadelphia’s Top 55 Connectors and Keepers by Leadership Philadelphia, and most recently being placed on Philadelphia’s Top Young Professionals under 40 list by the Philadelphia Business Journal.
 Jameel also serves as an adjunct professor at Temple University and participates in their HR Roundtable which uses local professionals to help guide the curriculum of their Human Resources Program.
 He is a proud Philadelphia native and graduate from the Philadelphia Public School System.